 When you fill out the FAFSA, you will be asked for a school code.
 Ohio University Southern's school code is 003103.

 Admission to Ohio University must be completed before financial aid can be processed.
 For assistance with your financial aid needs, you can consult with the Southern Campus staff or email email@example.com.

-Beginning with the 2020-21 FAFSA, you should file as soon as possible after October 1 in order to meet the FAFSA first priority consideration date for campus-based financial aid programs, which is January 15.
+You should file as soon as possible after October 1 in order to meet the FAFSA first priority consideration date for campus-based financial aid programs, which is January 15.

 The following documents must be obtained before you begin to complete the FAFSA: